joshphillis/azure-sql-db-sample-deployment/README.md

 ## Overview
 This project demonstrates how to deploy an **Azure SQL Database** under a logical SQL Server with secure authentication, networking configuration, and sample data provisioning.
 It includes access validation through both the Azure Portal and **Azure Data Studio**, plus firewall integration with a linked Windows-based virtual machine.

+This repository has been sanitized to remove all sensitive cloud resource identifiers, including login credentials, security group names, public IPs, VPC and subnet IDs, and resource deletion steps.
+Any environment-specific values presented (such as sample firewall rules or admin logins) have been intentionally generic and are used solely for instructional purposes.

+All actions documented in this project follow Microsoft Azure best practices for authentication, access control, and resource protection.
+Always ensure keys, credentials, and infrastructure metadata are stored securely and never pushed to public repositories.

 ---

 ## 🛠️ Technologies Used